Every Man's Dream: Production

+Development

 A drug trip scene in the episode features "Big City (Everybody I Know Can be Found Here)", a 1991 song by the British band Spacemen 3.
 Episode writer J. Stewart Burns selected the song after deciding it would be a good fit for the scene, and was surprised that the song was not replaced with a less obscure choice in editing.
 The band, who often turn down requests to use their music on television, decided to approve the request because they felt the song worked well in context with the scene.
 The band's co-founder and guitarist Peter Kember told The Wall Street Journal that the song's usage in the scene was "something that’s usually for me a high point of The Simpsons oeuvre.
 I imagine it is what people in bands secretly, or openly, dream of.
 Animation is so useful for these sort of stretches of reality."

 In a September 2015, interview with The Hollywood Reporter, Al Jean spoke about the episode, saying: "We were trying to get to the nub of the answer to the marital dilemma.
 Husbands and wives think differently, husbands and wives have friction — how do you solve it?
 When you get down to it, the therapist says it — and our answer is: there is no answer.
 We didn't realize it would get all this publicity that Homer and Marge were going to divorce.
 We were aware that we'd done a number of relationship episodes and people would go, "Oh, not another one!"
 There are always things that come up in a marriage that I think are worthy of comedy.
 But the takeaway we wanted was: When you think you've got a handle on it, that's when you're wrong.
 I would never presume to say I have marriage figured out."

+The song playing during the couch gag was written and sung by Dan Castellaneta from his Beatles-inspired album.

+Casting

+In January 2015, it was reported that Lena Dunham would guest star as a love interest for Homer while he is separated from Marge.
+Executive producer Al Jean said Dunham would play a pharmacist, and the role was written with Dunham in mind.
+Like Dunham, the character would have visible tattoos.

+In April 2015, Entertainment Weekly reported that Allison Williams, Zosia Mamet, and Jemima Kirke would appear as friends of Dunham's character.
+The four actresses starred together on the television series Girls.
+Television host Laura Ingraham would also appear as Homer and Marge's therapist.